gatling/frontline-doc/content/reference/current/installation/injectors/index.md

 ### Architecture

-We currently only support AMD64 for both the Gatling Enterprise server and the Gatling injectors.
+We support AMD64 and ARM for both the Gatling Enterprise server and the Gatling injectors.

-We don't support ARM at the moment.

 ### Image